The spring motoring events calendar has been thrown up in the air due to the worldwide coronavirus pandemic.

 On Sunday 26 April, thousands of classic cars will take to the road for the annual Drive It Day.
 First introduced by the Federation of British Historic Vehicle Clubs in 2005, the date is as close as possible to the anniversary of the 1,000 Mile Trial – an event that saw vintage motor cars drive from London to Edinburgh and back.

-April Scramble, Bicester Heritage – 26 April
+April Scramble, Bicester Heritage – NEW DATE 21 June

-Fully Charged Live – 1-3 May
+Fully Charged Live – NEW DATE 30 November-1 October

 Donington Historic Festival – 1-3 May